19hours/sg-statutes/Acts/Income Tax Act.md

 [34/2008 wef Y/A 2009 & Ys/A]

 (f) any sum contributed by an employer in any calendar year to the medisave account maintained under the Central Provident Fund Act (Cap.
-36) in respect of any of his employees engaged in activities relating to the production of the income of the employer and which is not deemed to be the income of the employee under section 10C(4), subject to a maximum deduction of $1,500 for that year for each employee:
+36) in respect of any of his employees engaged in activities relating to the production of the income of the employer subject to a maximum deduction of the amount in subsection (1A) for that year for each employee:

 Provided that no deduction shall be allowed in respect of any sum contributed by an employer for the period on or after 1st January 1999 to the medisave account maintained under the Central Provident Fund Act (Cap.
 36) in respect of an employee who holds a professional visit pass or a work pass or who would be required to obtain such a pass if he were to work in Singapore;

+[Act 29 of 2012 wef 01/01/2011]

-(fa) any voluntary contribution in cash made in 2011 or any subsequent year by a person prescribed for the purposes of section 13(1)(jc) to the medisave account maintained under the Central Provident Fund Act (Cap.
-36) of a self-employed individual which is exempt from tax under that provision, subject to a maximum deduction of $1,500 for that year for each individual;
+(fa) any voluntary contribution in cash made in 2011 or any subsequent year by a person of a description prescribed by the Minister for the purposes of this paragraph, to the medisave account of a self-employed individual maintained under the Central Provident Fund Act, subject to a maximum deduction of the amount in subsection (1A) for that year for each individual:

+Provided that the amount of voluntary contribution does not exceed the amount allowable under the Central Provident Fund Act and is within the medisave contribution ceiling prevailing at the time the contribution is made;

-[22/2011 wef 01/01/2011]
+[Act 29 of 2012 wef 01/01/2011]

 (g) zakat, fitrah or any religious dues, payment of which is made under any written law;

 (h) where the income is derived from the working of a mine or other source of mineral deposits of a wasting nature, such deductions in respect of capital expenditure as may be prescribed in rules made under section 7.

 [37/75; 7/79; 28/80; 5/83; 7/85; 31/86; 1/90; 23/90; 2/92; 26/93; 11/94; 32/95; 1/98; 32/99; 24/2001; 21/2003; 49/2004; 30/2007; 53/2007]

+(1A) For the purposes of subsection (1)(f) and (fa), the maximum amount which may be deducted for contributions made in any year to the medisave account maintained under the Central Provident Fund Act of any individual is $1,500 less —

+(a) any deduction allowed under subsection (1)(f) for any previous contribution made by the same or another employer to that medisave account in that year; and

+(b) any deduction allowed under subsection (1)(fa) for any previous contribution made by the same or another person to that medisave account in that year.

+[Act 29 of 2012 wef 01/01/2011]

 (2) Notwithstanding subsection (1), payments made by way of compensation for injuries or death, salaries, wages or similar emoluments or death gratuities to an employee (or his legal representative) who is the husband, wife or child of —